SteveDunn/Vogen/docs/site/Writerside/topics/reference/FAQ.md

 ### Is there a 'FromNullable' method?
 No, Vogen encourages real values that mean something in your domain. null hardly ever means anything (it doesn't even nothing!).
 However, in certain situations outside of the domain, handling nulls is useful.
 So, while there's nothing built in, you can extend Vogen and add a `FromNullable` method.
-See this [how-to] page(https://github.com/SteveDunn/Vogen/blob/main/docs/site/Writerside/topics/Handling-nulls.md)
+See this [how-to](Handling-nulls.md) page

 ## What versions of .NET are supported?

 The source generator is .NET Standard 2.0.
-The code it generates supports all C# language versions from 6.0 and onwards
+The generated code is generally compatible with all C# language versions from 6.0 but certain features, such as EF Core marker classes and BSON serializers, are gated for use in C# 12 and onwards.

 If you're using the generator in a .NET Framework project and using the old style projects (the one before the 'SDK style' projects), then you'll need to do a few things differently: